Chapter Three: The Anaconda Plan

 The Confederate Blockade Runner Robert E. Lee

-Before the war, the South had sold its crops to the world, and in return, expected the world -- and the North -- to sell everything else it needed, from railroad engines to silk for dresses .
-But by 1863, a nation that relied upon its agriculture to support itself had food shortages bad enough to goad women into rioting in its principle cities.( See Chapter Five -- Runners and Raiders.)
+Before the war, the South had sold its crops to the world, and in return, expected the world -- and the North -- to sell it everything else it needed, from railroad engines to silk for dresses .
+But by 1863, a nation that relied upon its agriculture to support itself had food shortages bad enough to goad women into rioting in its principle cities.( See Chapter Seven -- Runners and Raiders in Mr. Lincoln's High-Tech War.)

 It was not just the blockade that caused the problem.
-There were lots of other causes: disruptions to every form of transportation, the loss of income from exports, the simple fact that the men were off fighting, and could not be home to tend the farm and bring in the crops.
+There were lots of other causes for the shortages: disruptions to every form of transportation, the loss of income from exports, the simple fact that the men were off fighting, and could not be home to tend the farm and bring in the crops.
 But the Union naval blockade was the largest cause of the shortages.

-Union Navy Secretary Gideon Welles found more and more ships -- purpose-built or converted from other uses -- and assigned them to blockade duty.
-As the war wore on, more and more ports were sealed off altogether, or captured outright, allowing the Union to focus its attention on those that were still open.
+But, in turn, the growing number of blockade running ships spurred the need for more ships to maintain the blockade.
+Starting from a very small number of vessels at first, with most of the vessels of the wrong sort, or thousands of miles from where they were needed, or being in very poor repair, Union Navy Secretary Gideon Welles found more and more ships -- purpose-built or converted from other uses -- and assigned them to blockade duty.
+As the war wore on, more and more ports were sealed off altogether, or captured outright, allowing the Union to focus its attention on the shrinking number of ports that were still open.
 Meantime, the Union navy's blockading tactics improved.
 Smaller ships stayed close to shore on picket duty [a picket is a forward lookout, watching at the edges for trouble].
 When they spotted a blockade runner coming out, they would fire rockets, alerting more powerful ships that patrolled further out so they would have more time to position themselves to intercept.

 The Union navy that enforced the blockade was something between the cop on the beat and the jailer watching over the prisoners.
 Garrison duty [standing guard] is always a difficult and often demoralizing assignment for soldiers and sailors.Men who have joined the armed forces expecting action and fighting instead find that their job is to watch someone else to make sure he can do nothing.
 Blockade patrol duty was, for the most part, deadly dull.
 One officer wrote to his mother, and told her that if she wanted to get an idea of it, she should "go on the roof on a hot summer day, talk to a half dozen degenerates, descend to the basement, drink tepid water full of iron rust, climb to the roof again, and repeat the process at intervals until [you are] fagged out, then go to bed with everything shut tight."